viamrobotics/docs/docs/services/slam/cartographer/_index.md

     ├── <file>internal_state</file>
 </pre>

-The SLAM mapping mode is determined by 2 conditions:
+The SLAM Mapping Mode is determined by 2 conditions:
 1. If the internal state data is present in <file>internal_state</file> at runtime
 2. the attribute `map_rate_sec`

-### Mapping Modes
+### SLAM Mapping Modes

 | Mode | Description | Runtime Dictation |
 | ---- | ----------- | ------- |